 Building a State of Prosperity

 As the daughter of educators, Machelle Baker Sanders learned the importance of public service and science early in life.
-As a result, the College of Agriculture and Life Sciences alumna was appointed the North Carolina secretary of commerce by Governor Roy Cooper in February 2021.
+The College of Agriculture and Life Sciences alumna was appointed as the North Carolina secretary of commerce by Governor Roy Cooper in February 2021.

-Sanders, a Belhaven, North Carolina native, says her parents ingrained in her the spirit of serving others when she was young.
+Sanders, a Belhaven, North Carolina, native, says when she was young her parents ingrained in her the spirit of serving others.

-Sanders’s second passion is science, specifically science, technology, engineering, and mathematics (STEM).
+Sanders’ second passion is science, more specifically science, technology, engineering and mathematics (STEM).
 As a child, Sanders loved asking questions.

 “Science and math were my favorite subjects.
 Actually, chemistry was my favorite subject in high school,” Sanders says.
 Her high school chemistry teacher, Mrs. McCann, helped her discover her passion for STEM.
 And when it came to college, she wanted to go to a school with a strong engineering program.